 Employee Engagement Survey

 The DBA Employee Engagement Survey, in partnership with JourneyHR, is an invaluable members-only business tool which gives you the opportunity to analyse the engagement of your employees.
-All members have the opportunity to participate in this year’s survey from 1 – 30 April 2020 and it will allow you to quickly and effectively provide your organisation with employee insights.
+All members have the opportunity to participate in the survey and it will allow you to quickly and effectively provide your organisation with employee insights.
 Your results will then be put into context using benchmark scores based on fellow DBA members.

 Why conduct an employee engagement survey?